 6. Toptal – For the top 3% of freelancer hires

 Toptal is designed to help companies hire from the top tier (3%) of world-class freelancers.
 That includes everyone from designers to developers, finance experts to project managers.
-This freelancing site is used by top-level companies including Motorola and Hewlett-Packard enterprise, Toptal works by hiring industry experts who are the best match for best companies ensuring the right fit.
+This freelancing site is used by top-level companies including Motorola and Hewlett-Packard enterprise, Toptal works by hiring industry experts who are the best match for the best companies ensuring the right fit.

 7. FlexJobs – A job board that specializes in “flexible” jobs